Not sure where to stay in the Philippines? We look at options, comparing rentals, hotels and hostels so that you can decide what to look for!

 What type of accommodation?

-Hostels – Cheap hostels can be found all over the Philippines, offering plenty of options for budget travellers.
-If you are solo travelling and want an opportunity to meet other travellers, then this is the perfect choice for you.
+Hostels – Cheap hostels can be found all over the Philippines, offering plenty of options for budget travelers.
+If you are solo traveling and want an opportunity to meet other travelers, then this is the perfect choice for you.
 Luckily, hostels aren’t just in the cities but can also be found in the towns and beach destinations too.
-There are plenty of amazing and exciting hostels in The Philippines to choose from too.
+There are plenty of amazing and exciting hostels in The Philippines to choose from too and this beginner’s guide to hostels offers some great tips for new travelers.

 Rental – If time is not on your side, looking for a condo or apartment to rent in The Philippines can be tiring.
 The process may not reward you like having a place to call your own.
 But it’s highly convenient to find a condo or apartment unit you genuinely value, especially if it makes you feel at home without costing you much.
 Renting a place can be an ideal option for groups of travellers, families or those looking to stay for a few weeks and need a bit more space.